 Mariposa House Hospice offers end-of-life palliative care to residents while welcoming and supporting their family and friends.
 We make every effort to accommodate your needs during this often emotional time of life.

-To be eligible for admission to the residential hospice, the following criteria must be met:
+To be eligible for admission to the hospice residence, the following criteria must be met:

 Have a life-limiting illness and present with a life expectancy of less than three months (the average length of stay is between 1-3 weeks)